 Business school taught me the importance of how to read financial statements and analyze the fiscal health of a company.
-We spent hours poring over publicly-available financial reports (the infamous 10-K, 10-Q and annual reports).
+We spent hours poring over publicly-available financial reports (the infamous 10-K, 10-Q, and annual reports).
 Our professors even quizzed us to determine whether we truly understood the revenue and expense drivers for each of the firms we were researching.

 What I never learned, however, was how to build an integrated financial model that could actually be used to help entrepreneurs understand how to finance and grow their businesses.
-Over the past many years, a lot of my “on the job training” taught me the key aspects of a sound financial model.
+Over the past many years, a lot of my “on-the-job training” taught me the key aspects of a sound financial model.

 Having raised capital for my own firm in a variety of rounds, helped clients do the same, advised companies on how to better manage their operations, survived workout with a major money-center bank, obtained asset-backed credit facilities, and more, I learned not just what is necessary from the entrepreneur’s perspective, but what all the other constituents in the company’s ecosystem need to know.